Many-flowered Marsh Pennywort (Hydrocotyle umbellata)

 Hydrocotyle umbellata

 Hydrocotyle umbellata is an aquatic plant that thrives in wet, sandy habitat.
-Its English common name is manyflower marshpennywort or dollarweed.
+It is known by several common names, including manyflower marshpennywort, dollarweed, water pennywort (in Canada), and as acariçoba (in Brazil).
 It is native to North America and parts of South America.
-In Brazil it is known as acariçoba and has applications in herbal medicine with purported anxiolytic, analgesic and anti-inflammatory properties.[2]
+At the north of its range, in Canada, the species is only known from three lakes located in southwestern Nova Scotia.
+Most of the Canadian population is found within Kejimkujik National Park.[2]
+In Brazil, acariçoba has applications in herbal medicine with purported anxiolytic, analgesic and anti-inflammatory properties.[3]
 It can also be found growing as an introduced species and sometimes a noxious weed on other continents.
-It is an edible weed that can be used in salads or as a pot herb.[3][4]
+It is an edible weed that can be used in salads or as a pot herb.[4][5]
+In some parts of its native American range, manyflower marshpennywort is considered to be a species at risk (including in Connecticut and Ohio), as well as in Canada, where water pennywort is listed as threatened federally (under COSEWIC) and as endangered in Nova Scotia.
+[6]

 Description